-This facility is located on 26 hectares in Clanton, Chilton County, Alabama, with sidings connecting it to the CSX main railway line.
-The site includes an 89,000 square foot facility for treating, storage tanks, maintenance shop and offices and utilizes creosote and borate in the treating process, giving it an annual capacity of approximately 240,000 cubic metres.
+This facility is located in Clanton, Chilton County, Alabama, with sidings connecting it to the CSX main railway line.
+Specializing in the production of railway ties, the site includes an 89,000 square foot facility for treating, storage tanks, maintenance shop and offices and utilizes crossote and borate in the treating process, giving it an annual capacity of approximately 105,000 cubic metres.

-For the year ended December 31, 2022, approximately US\$2.6 million of capital expenditures were dedicated to the facility, mainly for a solar power conversion project, tie sorter upgrade and trimmer improvements.
+For the year ended December 31, 2023, approximately US\$1.0 million of capital expenditures were dedicated to the facility, mainly to build a new maintenance shop.